 When I search for a hotel, there are many things I take into consideration, including price.
 I recommend to take a look at our article on How to Choose Accommodations

 Steps I Take to Book the Best Priced Room

 As far as where I look to find the best price, it depends.
 I realize that this is an ambiguous answer, but it is the truth.
 There are so many variables, such as the purpose of my stay, as well as the type of facility it is.
 I find that very small properties, that years ago you could only find by walking by, now have an online presence through third party sites.
 Some of those establishments cannot afford their own booking site, nor have the manpower required to manage online bookings.
 So yes, it really depends.

 Usually, I go directly to the accommodation’s own website first.
 This gives me the opportunity to see all rooms offered because discount resellers do not always have access to the entire inventory available.
 After selecting my ideal room and corresponding price, I then look to see if I can find it cheaper.
 I have not found that one particular discount site is consistently cheaper than others, so I tend to choose 2-3 sites to compare.
+A great way to compare several sites at once is through a well known travel site.
+There you can see the prices side by side.
 They are all usually within a few dollars of each other.
 Therefore, for me, it comes down to reliability.
 Booking directly is most always a safe bet, or using a third party site with a proven track record.

 Look Out for Perks Or Hidden Fees